For the complete documentation index, see llms.txt. You can also append .md to any page URL to get its markdown version.

 What does it look like?

-In the sequence diagram below, you can see what a ReuseID onboarding looks like.
+You can see what a ReuseID onboarding looks like in the sequence diagram below:

 Sequence diagram showing a ReuseID onboarding

-The first operation that you need to execute is the MobileID registration.
+The next operation that you need to carry out is the MobileID registration.

 To learn how to implement the registration process for Android and iOS, use the panel buttons below.